 Not all crimes are created equal.
 Even within certain classification levels (i.e. Class A, Class B, etc.) there are crimes which burn off the page of a criminal record.
 While it is wise to fight to keep just about any offense off your record, none are more important than those considered “crimes of moral turpitude.”
+You will want to go to Chambers Legal adn get a criminal lawyer to help you fight your case.
 What is a crime of moral turpitude?

 Like many things in the law it is a fancy phrase without a simple definition.
 Some quick legal research makes this point evident.
 The Houston Court of Appeals, in a case titled In the Matter of G.M.P., gives us no less than six definitions:

 - Crimes involving moral turpitude are those that involve dishonesty, fraud, deceit, misrepresentation, or deliberate violence.

 - Anything done knowingly contrary to justice, honesty, principle, or good morals.

 - An act of baseness, vileness, or depravity in the private and social duties which a man owes to his fellow men or to society in general.